 PROFESSIONAL INTERESTS AND EXPERIENCE

-My research and professional work focuses on academic and social self-efficacy among first-generation college students, or students who would be the first in their families to graduate from college.
-I am also very interested in understanding the experiences of Hispanic/Latinx high school and college students, particularly DACA/undocumented students who were not born in the United States but who came to this country as children.
+My research and professional work has focused on academic and social self-efficacy among first-generation college students, or students who would be the first in their families to graduate from college.
+I am also engaged in understanding the experiences of Hispanic/Latino high school and college students, particularly DACA/undocumented students who were not born in the United States but who were brought to this country as children.
 I have been very involved with the Villamaría initiative at Maryville College, an outreach program focused on Latino students and families that developed out of a grant opportunity through the Appalachian College Association and Excelencia in Education.
 For more on Maryville College's outreach to Latinx communities, read this Knoxville News-Sentinel editorial by Dr. Tom Bogart, President of Maryville College.

 As a result of these interests, I have also worked to become proficient in Spanish, as many of the students and colleagues I work with are bilingual, and some of their families are more comfortable communicating in Spanish.
 I enjoy speaking Spanish very much, so I welcome conversations with Spanish-speaking students and their families visiting our campus!

-I am also actively engaged in social and racial justice work through Maryville College's Diversity Action Team, the Blount County chapter of Showing Up for Racial Justice, Welcoming Immigrant Neighbors (Blount County; WIN-BC), and my faith community Foothills Unitarian Universalist Fellowship, where I serve on the immigration justice ministry team.
+I am also actively engaged in social and racial justice work through Maryville College's Diversity Action Team, Welcoming Immigrant Neighbors of Blount County (WIN-BC), and my faith community Foothills Unitarian Universalist Fellowship, where I serve on the immigrant justice ministry team.